Hand and Upper Extremity Surgery Fellowship Outline

 - SUNY Upstate Medical University Hospital, Crouse Hospital, Community Hospital

-Inpatient surgery experiences as well as major traumatic conditions and replantation occur predominantly at the SUNY Upstate Medical University including the Community hospital campus.
+Inpatient surgery experiences as well as major traumatic conditions and replantation procedures are carried out predominantly at the SUNY Upstate Medical University, including the Community hospital campus.
 Upstate is a tertiary care level 1 trauma center with a pediatric hospital.
-This institution is capable of treating virtually all upper extremity and soft tissue reconstruction pathologies in adults and children including traumatic, degenerative and congenital pathology.
+This institution is capable of treating virtually all upper extremity and soft tissue reconstruction pathologies in adults and children, including traumatic, degenerative, and congenital pathology.
 The hand surgery service provides primary hand call at this facility.
-The Community hospital campus is utilized for short stay inpatient upper extremity procedures such as elbow and shoulder arthroplasty.
-Crouse Hospital is a private hospital that is connected to Upstate by a bridge and is also covered by the hand surgery service for consultations and emergency care and some elective surgery.
+The Community hospital campus is utilized for short stay, inpatient, upper extremity procedures, such as elbow and shoulder arthroplasty.
+Crouse Hospital is a private hospital that is connected to Upstate Orthopedics Hospital by a bridge and is also covered by the hand surgery service for consultations and emergency care and some elective surgeries.